aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ### Application

-The _Application_ code connects to the Broker and subscribes to the _Device_'s response topic.
-It then waits for a command to be entered and sends that to the _Device_'s request topic.
+The _Application_ code connects to the Broker and subscribes to the _Device_'s response topic as well as reserved MQTT topics for device shadow.
 This implementation uses AWS CLI to demonstrate how an app can interact with a shadow.

 - To get the current state of the shadow using the AWS CLI.
 From the command line, enter this command.